-The conditionally admitted student will be permitted to carry a maximum course load of 13 credit hours per semester (seven hours per term) for a maximum of 24 hours of Troy University work.
+The conditionally admitted student will be permitted to carry a maximum course load of 14 credit hours per semester (seven hours per Term) for a maximum of 24 hours of Troy University work., Concurrent enrollment in the semester and any term(s) may not exceed 14 hours.

-Conditionally admitted students will be granted unconditional admission status within, or upon completion of, 24 semester credit hours at Troy University with an overall 2.00 GPA.
+Conditionally admitted students will be granted unconditional admission status upon completion of, 12 to 24 semester credit hours at Troy University with an overall 2.00 GPA.
 Credits earned by a conditionally admitted student are recorded on the permanent record of the student and will apply, if applicable, toward a regular undergraduate degree program.
 Any conditional student who fails to attain a 2.00 GPA upon completion of 24 hours attempted at Troy University will be dropped from the program.
 However, a conditionally admitted student earning a 0.00 GPA on the first six hours will be dropped from the program.

 A conditionally admitted student whose academic performance results in being dropped from the program may appeal for readmission to the University, after a period of 12 months, through the campus-specific Conditional Appeals Committee (CAC) where the original conditional admission was granted.
-Students who have transferred to accredited universities after being dropped from the program and wish to return to Troy must apply for admission through the Office of Enrollment Management.
+Upon being approved for readmission as a conditional student, the student will be granted unconditional status upon the completion of another 12 to 24 semester credit hours at Troy University with an overall 2.0 GPA.
+Any conditional student who fails to attain a 2.0 GPA upon completion of the additional 24 semester credit hours at Troy University will be dropped from the program.
+Students who have transferred to regionally accredited universities after being dropped from the program and wish to return to Troy University must apply for admission as a transfer student through the Office of Enrollment Management.
+In order to qualify for admission, these students must meet the unconditional admission requirements